Use of Behavioral Pharmacology for Animals in Shelters and Rescues

 • This may include the shelter as the client and be handled through veterinarian-approved and supervised standardized written protocols as allowed by the practice act of the state in which animals are receiving care.

-The ASPCA believes that when psychopharmaceuticals are used, they should be paired with behavior modification protocols to resolve problems and affect long-term changes in behavior.
-However, we recognize that some animals benefit from short-term anti-anxiety medication, along with other interventions like low-stress housing and husbandry, until behavior modification techniques can be implemented.
+The ASPCA believes that when psychoactive medications are used, they should be paired with behavior modification protocols to resolve problems and affect long-term changes in behavior.
+However, we recognize that some animals benefit from short-term anxiety-reducing medication, along with other interventions like low-stress housing and husbandry, until behavior modification techniques can be implemented.
 Medication without behavior modification may also be beneficial when the goal is to reduce anxiety during stressful events, like medical exams or transport.
 However, we do not recommend the routine use of behavior medication for all shelter animals upon arrival or throughout their stay.
-Instead, we advise shelters to base decisions about the use of behavioral medication on each animal’s individual case and needs, except in situations when the use of a short-term anti-anxiety medication would benefit an entire specific population (e.g., to ease stress during intake for an under socialized group of animals from a hoarding case).
+Instead, we advise shelters to base decisions about the use of behavioral medication on each animal’s individual case and needs, except in situations when the use of a short-term anxiety-reducing medication would benefit an entire specific population (e.g., to ease stress during intake for an under socialized group of animals from a hoarding case).
 Further research is needed to better understand which medications, when, at what dose, and for what duration are most effective for both treatment and prevention.

 [1] There is some variation across states as to how the veterinary-client-patient relationship (VCPR) is defined, including how it may be established.
 In some instances, the relationship can be established and veterinary care provided via electronic means (i.e., telemedicine) in order to extend the bandwidth of veterinarians and improve animal welfare.
 In general, a valid VCPR is present when the following requirements are met.
 Patient records must be maintained and the veterinarian: